C-130 military transport plane crashes near Georgia airport, FAA says

 The status of the five people aboard the plane wasn't immediately clear.

-The Federal Aviation Administration said the plane was bound for Davis-Monthan Air Force Base in Arizona.
-The military transport plane went down between Highway 21 and Crossgate Road, near Savannah/Hilton Head International Airport.
+The National Guard cargo plane bound for Davis-Monthan Air Force Base in Arizona went down around 11:30 a.m. near Savannah/Hilton Head International Airport, Air Force officials confirmed to Fox News.
+The wreckage was seen at the intersection of Highway 21 and Crossgate Road, officials said.

+The plane was from the Puerto Rico National Guard, the Georgia National Guard said.

 Photos from the ground showed a section of the plane engulfed by fire and thick black smoke billowing to the sky.